Xilinx/amr/fw/AMC/src/device_drivers/smbus_driver/doc/smbus_application_apis.md

 *           to send or receive SMBus messages for the supplied instance *
 * @param    pxSMBusProfile is a pointer to the SMBus profile structure.
-* @param    ucSMBusAddress is the 7-bit SMBUs address to asscociate with this instance
+* @param    ucSMBusAddr is the 7-bit SMBUs address to asscociate with this instance
 * @param    ucUDID is the 16 byte UDID to asscociate with this instance
 * @param    xARPCapability is the ARP capabaility of the instance
 * @param    pFnGetProtocol ia a pointer to a function to convert coammand byte to an SMBus protocol
 * @param    pFnGetData ia a pointer to a function to get data to be returned
 * @param    pFnWriteData ia a pointer to a function to write data received
 * @param    pFnAnnounceResult ia a pointer to a function to announce the result of a transaction
-* @param    pFnArpAddressChange ia a pointer to a function to call if the address is changed
+* @param    pFnArpAddrChange ia a pointer to a function to call if the address is changed
 * @param    pFnBusError ia a pointer to a function to report SMBus errors
 * @param    pFnBusWarning ia a pointer to a function to report SMBus warnings
 * @param    ucSimpleDevice is a flag to allow instance to understand only simple